1965 Sportster Project

-I received this engine as a complete basket case.
-The first thing I did was spread the parts out of the many boxes and spread them out on my workbench and made an inventory of all that was there.
+I received this engine completely disassembled.
+The first thing I did was take all the parts out of the many boxes and spread them out on my workbench.
 Surprisingly, nearly everything was there, including nuts, bolts and hardware.

 Right-Side Case Damage